 Common spots for enthesitis to happen are around your heel, knee, hip, toe, elbow, backbone, and the bottom of your foot.
 The inflammation can lead to pain and stiffness, especially when you're moving.
 You also might notice swelling around those areas.

 Soreness at the back of your heel caused by enthesitis is sometimes called Achilles tendinitis or plantar fasciitis pain at the bottom of your foot.
 This pain can make it hard for you to run or climb stairs.

 - Calcification or ossification: Inflammation of the entheses can cause new bone tissue to form.
 That new bone tissue gets in the way of normal movement and function -- like a bone spur on your heel.

 - Fibrosis: Tissues in the affected area become ropey.

 Enthesitis is hard to diagnose.
 The doctor will give you a physical exam, check for swelling, and to see if the area hurts when compressed.
-He’ll ask if the pain gets better after you exercise.
+They’ll ask if the pain gets better after you exercise.
 You might get lab tests that look for signs of inflammation and imaging tests so your doctor can get a good view of your joints.

 There’s no specific treatment for enthesopathy, but there are treatments for the diseases that lead to it.
 Usually they’re a mix of exercise, rest, and medication.
 Your doctor can help you decide what’s right for you.
 Non-steroidal anti-inflammatory drugs (NSAIDs), like naproxen and ibuprofen, can help with inflammation and pain.
 If the enthesitis is caused by an autoimmune arthritis, your doctor also may prescribe a disease-modifying anti-rheumatic drug (DMARD) or biologics.

-He may recommend steroids for areas that are especially stiff or painful.
+They may recommend steroids for areas that are especially stiff or painful.